laravel/docs/cache.md

 <a name="retrieving-items-from-the-cache"></a>
 ### Retrieving Items From The Cache

-The `get` method on the `Cache` facade is used to retrieve items from the cache.
+The `Cache` facade's `get` method is used to retrieve items from the cache.
 If the item does not exist in the cache, `null` will be returned.
 If you wish, you may pass a second argument to the `get` method specifying the default value you wish to be returned if the item doesn't exist:

     $value = Cache::get('key');

     $value = Cache::get('key', 'default');

-You may even pass a `Closure` as the default value.
-The result of the `Closure` will be returned if the specified item does not exist in the cache.
-Passing a Closure allows you to defer the retrieval of default values from a database or other external service:
+You may even pass a closure as the default value.
+The result of the closure will be returned if the specified item does not exist in the cache.
+Passing a closure allows you to defer the retrieval of default values from a database or other external service:

     $value = Cache::get('key', function () {
         return DB::table(...)->get();